Career Definition for a Cabinet Maker

 After earning a high school diploma or its equivalent, aspiring carpenters may learn their skills through apprenticeships, technical school programs or on-the-job training.
 These professionals build or repair existing structures for buildings, sometimes putting up cabinets, drywall and siding, in addition.
-The BLS expected average job growth for carpenters during the 2014-2024 decade, with a 6% increase in jobs expected.
-In 2015, a median annual salary of $42,090 was reported by the BLS for this occupation.
+The BLS expected average job growth for carpenters during the 2016-2026 decade, with an 8% increase in jobs expected.
+In 2017, a median annual salary of $45,170 was reported by the BLS for this occupation.

 Wood Sawing Machine Setter, Operator and Tender

 Also a part of the broad field of woodworkers, this occupation involves working with computer numerically-controlled (CNC) machines and operating other types of woodworking machinery.
 In addition to a high school diploma, many of these workers gain training in computers and math at community colleges and technical schools.
-Employment decline of 1% was predicted by the BLS, from 2014-2024, for this occupation that offered a yearly median wage of $27,800 in 2015.
+Little to no change in employment was predicted by the BLS, from 2016-2026, for this occupation that offered a yearly median wage of $29,500 in 2018.